I implemented IAM authentication from AgentCore Runtime to AgentCore Gateway using MCP Proxy for AWS

 }

-For the Runtime side, add the bedrock-agentcore:InvokeGateway permission:
+For Runtime, add bedrock-agentcore:InvokeGateway permission:

 runtime.tf